Association of Muslim Schools (SA): Affiliations

 The Association of Muslim Schools is a founding member of the National Alliance of Independent Schools of South Africa (NAISA).
 This is an umbrella body representing independent schools associations and "Joint Liaison Committees".
 AMS-SA is the South African Chapter of the Association of Muslim Schools.

 Competitions

 The Association of Muslim Schools holds annual inter-school tournaments and competitions.

+Sports Competitions

+The Association of Muslim Schools hold Annual Sports Tournaments between Muslim Schools across the country.

+Provincial Soccer Tournament KZN

+The Association of Muslim Schools holds an annual Astro soccer tournament in the province of Kwazulu Natal.

+The 2024 tournament took place May and was held in 3 locations namely Orient Islamic School, Al Falaah College and Hartley Road Primary School.
+The finals took place at Hartley Road and had an estimated 5000 people watching the games.